codeslake/flappybird_DQN/README.md

 ```bash
 sudo apt-get install python-pygame
 ```
+* There is no need to install gym and gym-ple.
+Actually, one needs to use what are uploaded.
+There are some changes in gym (related to wrapper.monitor) and gym-ple (related retreiving info)

 ## Training and Test Details
 - you need to specify directories for checkpoint and buffer saving directory in config.py